ranggarifqi/ranggarifqi/README.md

 Thanks Eugene for your videos 🤣.

-## 💬 Word of Wisdom

-I believe that, **"Language"** is an important skill that you can use to get new **knowledge** & **opportunities**.

-I remember the first time i decided to work overseas.
-It was a bit reckless, cos my English was trash & i rarely talks using it.
-But i can moderately understand when someone speaks in it.
-So i was yolo-ing at that time.

-Turns but it was one of the best decision that i had in my life.
-Now i learned that if you want to be more comfortable in a language, learn the basic, improve your listening skill, then just **throw yourself into the jungle** to improve your speaking.
-Don't worry about grammars & accent.

-As long as you can understand what people say, and they can understand what you said, it's all good.

 ## 👋 Last but not least

 I hope you can find anything useful in my github account.